ListeningApp/listening-modal-llm/training_documents/rich_cache/rich.md

 The grateful mind is constantly fixed upon the best.
 Therefore it tends to become the best.
 It takes the form or character of the best, and will receive the best.

 Also, faith is born of gratitude.
 The grateful mind continually expects good things, and expectation becomes faith.
 The reaction of gratitude upon one's own mind produces faith, and every outgoing wave of grateful thanksgiving increases faith.
-The person who has no feeling of gratitude cannot long retain a living faith, and without a living faith you cannot get rich by the creative method, as we shall see in the following chapters.
+The person who has no feeling of gratitude cannot long retain a living faith, and without a living faith, you cannot get rich by the creative method, as we shall see in the following chapters.

 It is necessary, then, to cultivate the habit of being grateful for every good thing that comes to you and to give thanks continuously.
 And because all things have contributed to your advancement, you should include all things in your gratitude.

 Do not waste a lot of time thinking or talking about the shortcomings or wrong actions of those in power.
 Their organization of the world has created your opportunity; all you get really comes to you because of them.
 Do not rage against corrupt politicians.
-If it were not for politicians we should fall into anarchy and your opportunity would be greatly lessened.
+If it were not for politicians, we should fall into anarchy and your opportunity would be greatly lessened.

 God has worked a long time and very patiently to bring us up to where we are in industry and government, and he is going right on with his work.
 There is not the least doubt that he will do away with plutocrats, trust magnates, captains of industry, and politicians as soon as they can be spared, but in the meantime, they are all very necessary.
 Remember that they are all helping to arrange the lines of transmission along which your riches will come to you, and be grateful.
 This will bring you into harmonious relations with the good in everything, and the good in everything will move toward you.

-## CHAPTER EIGHT
+## Chapter eight

 Thinking in The Certain Way